KatherineTrice/starter-hugo-academic/content/project/mind-child/index.md

 ---
 title: MIND-Child
-summary: How do the need to make pragmatic inferences to map words impact novel word meaning memory?
-We that children can successfully acquire and retain meanings via pragmatic inference; moreover, effects of active pragmatic computation on meaning retention grow with development, resulting in better retention of pragmatically inferred over directly mapped words.
-Such a developmental difference in meaning consolidation is possibly mediated by children’s developing ToM skills.
+summary: How does the need to make pragmatic inferences to map words impact novel word meaning memory?
+We have found that children can successfully acquire and retain meanings via pragmatic inference; moreover, effects of active pragmatic computation on meaning retention grow with development, resulting in better retention of pragmatically inferred over directly mapped words.
+Such a developmental difference in meaning consolidation is possibly mediated by children’s developing theory of mind skills.

 tags: